 What do you do if your publisher no longer cares about a franchise you’ve been part of for the longest time, but you still do?
 Branch out on your own, of course!
 As such, an ex-Criterion member is currently attempting to bring back Burnout‘s chaotic crash mode with Truck Stop.

 In case you, for some reason, are not familiar with the aforementioned mode, it originated in Burnout 2 and… it was awesome!
 No really, it was.
 Oh, you need more details?
 Well, it allowed players to speed down a road, fly off a ramp and cause massive mayhem and destruction at a junction!
-Timing and point of impact was essential, since you wouldn’t get far (read: destroy many vehicles) without a chain reaction.
+Timing and point of impact were essential since you wouldn’t get far (read: destroy many vehicles) without a chain reaction.
 This meant figuring out where to land and when, because simply flying hood-first into a big truck didn’t do much on its own.
 But with enough speed and precision, that crash could easily be the equivalent of lighting a stick of dynamite; hope the other drivers are insured!

-But that was a long time ago, and since the most recent iteration (Burnout Crash, which was just plain awful), EA haven’t shown any interest in that particular franchise, which is a darn shame.
+But that was a long time ago, and since the most recent iteration (Burnout Crash, which was just plain awful), EA hasn’t shown any interest in that particular franchise, which is a darn shame.
 Would have loved a sequel to Burnout Paradise, or at the very least, something similar.
 Fortunately for Burnout fans, or at least, those interested in causing crash-chaos, Projector Games are working on bringing it back by way of a brand new game.